 The competition is open to any faculty member from across any discipline.

 November 28, 2022: Registration opens for the Undergraduate Exposition and Graduate Research Symposium.

 February 20, 2023: Registration closes.

-February 20 - March 15, 2023: Digital upload period for all registrants (separate instructions to be provided to registrants via catamount email).
+February 20 - March 15, 2023: Digital upload period for registrants entering the poster competition (separate instructions to be provided to registrants via catamount email).

-March 22, 2023: Faculty-Student Featured Presentations, the RASC Keynote Address, and the Annual Undergrad Expo Poster Celebration - featuring both graduate and undergraduate posters and exhibits.
+March 22, 2023 (events open to campus and the public): Undergraduate and Graduate Oral & Performance presentations at the A.K.
+Hinds University Center, the RASC Keynote Address, and the Annual Undergrad Expo & Grad Research Symposium's Poster Celebration - featuring both graduate and undergraduate posters, exhibits, and awards.

-March 23, 2022: The Graduate Research Symposium Concurrent Sessions, the second annual Faculty 3-Minute Research Competition, and the Graduate Research Symposium Awards Ceremony.
+March 23, 2022: The Faculty Scholarship Celebration, the second annual Faculty 3-Minute Research Competition, and Faculty Scholarship Celebration Luncheon.